At CBHS we help you manage your health challenges. We believe in offering you the services, support and tools you need to live your best life.

 Melatonin is a natural hormone that helps induce sleep.
 Levels fall after dawn and climb after dark.
 Sunlight can affect production of melatonin, so exposure to light at the right time will help keep your sleep patterns on track.
 Draw the curtains in the morning to let in light and keep them closed at night.

-Aerobic exercise can help you fall asleep faster, spend more time in deep sleep and wake less often in the night, but avoid vigorous exercise in the two hours before bed.
+Aerobic exercise is a great way to get a better night’s sleep.
+It can help you fall asleep faster, spend more time in deep sleep and wake less often in the night.
+Just remember to avoid vigorous exercise two hours before bed.
 The ideal time to exercise for good sleep is in the morning.

-Establish set times for going to bed and getting up in the morning.
+Try and keep to the same bedtime every night.
+Establish a set time for going to bed and getting up in the morning.
 Your body’s internal clock works best when it has a regular routine.

 Relax and avoid mental strain in the hour before bed.
-Ideas for relaxing include taking a warm bath, reading a book, listening to quiet music and meditating.
-Mindfulness can help you get to sleep quicker and get better quality sleep.
+Some good ideas for relaxing include taking a warm bath, reading a book, listening to quiet music and meditating.
+Mindfulness can help you drift off faster and enjoy a better quality of sleep.
 Check out this ABC series of meditations designed to help you fall asleep.